Yonet/Angular-Interview-Questions/README.md

 * What are some ways you may improve your website's scrolling performance?
 * Explain the difference between layout, painting and compositing.
 * Have you seen Jeff Cross's NgCruise talk on performance?

-#### Lifecycle Hooks Questions:

-* What is the possible order of lifecycle hooks.
-* When will ngOnInit be called?
-* How would you make use of ngOnInit()?
-* What would you consider a thing you should be careful doing on ngOnInit()?
-* What is the difference between ngOnInit() and constructor() of a component?

 #### Pipes Questions: